samiramghd/World_Weather_Analysis/README.md

 ### Summary Based on the results

-After reviewing and upgrading our code we decided to add weather description to make it easier to decide where to travel and by showing a route map we showed the route between four possible cities which could be proper to choose based on the chosen weather.
-I think next upgrade could be client choosing four city and our app give them the proper route based on their chosen weather.
+After reviewing and upgrading our code we decided to add weather description to make it easier to decide where to travel.
+Then by a route map we showed the route between four possible cities based on the chosen weather.
+I think next upgrade could be client choose four cities and our app give them the proper route based on their chosen weather.